 Tip written by: Infraspection Institute

-Infrared inspections of low slope roofs is one of the many topics covered in the Level I Infraspection Institute Certified Infrared Thermographer® training course.
-For information on thermographer training and certification, visit us online at www.infraspection.com or call us at 609-239-4788.
+Infrared inspections of building envelopes is one of the many topics covered in the Level I Infraspection Institute Certified Infrared Thermographer® training course.
+For information on thermographer training or to obtain a copy of the Standard for Infrared Inspection of Building Envelopes, visit us online at www.infraspection.com or call us at 609-239-4788.

 Tip of the Week Archive